jackocnr/intl-tel-input/README.md

 <img src="https://raw.github.com/jackocnr/intl-tel-input/master/screenshots/separateDialCode.png" width="257px" height="46px">

+**shadowDomContainer**
+Type: `Node` Default: `null`
+Specify container(node) inside shadow dom (shadow root) to support mobile view.
+By default(mobile view) the library adds mobile class and list of countries to document.body.
+But if you want to use the library inside shadowDom, document.body can be unavailable and global classes will not have any effect on the library (closed shadow root).
+This option will give you a possibility to specify node where to add class and put list of countries (use a node inside shadowRoot/shadowDom).

 **showFlags**
 Type: `Boolean` Default: `true`
 Set this to false to hide the flags e.g. for political reasons.
 Must be used in combination with `separateDialCode` option, or with setting `allowDropdown` to `false`.